 Diane and Pat Healey, Indianapolis Geriatricians

-Older adults often care for other older adults, such as a spouse, friend or family member, with a cognitive disorder, physical disability, comorbidities or other health problems that arise through the aging process.
+Older adults often care for other older adults, such as a spouse, friend, or family member, with a cognitive disorder, physical disability, comorbidities or other health problems that arise through the aging process.
 Mild cognitive impairment, dementia or Alzheimer’s disease are common cognitive disorders that require a caregiver and often 24-hour-a-day care when the impairment is more severe.
-Caring for someone with an impairment can be a demanding and unrelenting job for the caregiver depending on caregiver’s knowledge of the illness, acceptance of the outcome of the illness, available resources and ability to accept assistance in caring for the friend or loved one with the impairment.
-Aid in caring for an individual with cognitive impairment may be provided from other family members, friends or outside agencies structured to provide services to those in need.
-The support received can benefit the caregiver in numerous ways including emotional respite, financial planning and management, health care system navigation and other social services.
+Caring for someone with an impairment can be a demanding and unrelenting job for the caregiver depending on caregiver’s knowledge of the illness, acceptance of the outcome of the illness, available resources, and ability to accept assistance in caring for the friend or loved one with the impairment.
+Aid in caring for an individual with cognitive impairment may be provided from other family members, friends, or outside agencies structured to provide services to those in need.
+The support received can benefit the caregiver in numerous ways including emotional respite, financial planning and management, health care system navigation, and other social services.

 Similarly, older adults can also provide care for other older adults with physical impairments.
 Physical impairments are typically due to chronic illness (such as arthritis or a stroke) and can have varying degrees of impact on the day-to-day life of the older adult and the caregiver.
-Activities of daily living that may be influenced by disability include general hygiene activities, dressing, preparing meals or transferring to bed or to a chair.
+Activities of daily living that may be influenced by disability include general hygiene activities, dressing, preparing meals, or transferring to bed or to a chair.
 Assisting friends or loved ones with physical impairments with daily activities also may place a tremendous burden on friends or loved ones over time.
-Community support is available for caregivers in the form of transportation, home renovations to increase accessibility (e.g., building a ramp or widening a doorway), assistive devices (e.g., cane, walker, or shower chair) for rent or loan and in-home care (e.g., cooking, cleaning, snow shoveling or yard work) from a service agency.
+Community support is available for caregivers in the form of transportation, home renovations to increase accessibility (e.g., building a ramp or widening a doorway), assistive devices (e.g., cane, walker, or shower chair) for rent or loan, and in-home care (e.g., cooking, cleaning, snow shoveling, or yard work) from a service agency.

 Impact on Caregiver

-The impact of caregiving on the caregiver is significant, and informants2 to this report say that it is not unusual for the caregiver to suffer along with their friend or loved one.
-The physical and psychological strain of providing care may become increasingly burdensome and can impact family relationships, friendships, and the caregiver’s ability to participate in activities outside the home.
+The impact of caregiving on the caregiver is significant, and informants to this report say that it is not unusual for the caregiver to suffer along with their friend or loved one.7 The physical and psychological strain of providing care may become increasingly burdensome and can impact family relationships, friendships, and the caregiver’s ability to participate in activities outside the home.
 In addition to the negative impact of caregiving, older adults can experience some benefit from caring for friends or loved ones including positive emotions such as compassion, satisfaction, and confidence.

-Older adult caregivers who were interviewed for this report indicated positive benefits most frequently when caregiving was a newer or short-term experience or when the individual was not the sole caregiver.
-Caregivers reported positive self-esteem and the ability to build additional skills in order to better care for their friends or loved ones.
+Older adult caregivers who were interviewed for this report indicate positive benefits most frequently when caregiving was a newer or short-term experience or when the individual was not the sole caregiver.
+Caregivers report positive self-esteem and the ability to build additional skills in order to better care for their friends or loved ones.
 Additionally, the need to provide care for a friend or loved one resulted in joining support groups and making new friends who had similar experiences.
 Support groups could not only provide emotional help but also offer the opportunity for the caregiver to help others.
 Those who had larger families experienced their families frequently coming together to offer support for a friend or loved one, which provided the opportunity to create new family memories and positive experiences.
 Finally, informants reported that providing care for a friend or loved one gave caregivers the opportunity to feel more optimistic about their own physical and cognitive abilities.

 While caregiving for friends or loved ones in smaller doses can be rewarding and purposeful, ongoing demands can have negative effects for the caregiver.
-The burdens of 24-hour-a-day care may result in feelings of frustration, irritability, isolation, despair and exhaustion.
+The burdens of 24-hour-a-day care may result in feelings of frustration, irritability, isolation, despair, and exhaustion.
 Informants reported that older adults caring for spouses often found it often difficult to seek external assistance or support.
 Informants reported viewing the caregiver role as solely their responsibility and not wishing to burden others.
 Another reason a caregiver may decline to accept outside assistance is a general lack of trust in asking a stranger to care for a vulnerable friend or loved one.
 Informants also reported that the caregiver’s sense of pride left them feeling that they could manage their caregiving responsibilities alone and may prevent caregivers from seeking outside assistance.